berkes/berkes.github.com/src/_posts/2020-01-10-dutch-government-killing-crypto-startups.markdown

 Last summer I started a sideproject.
 [Post-a-Coin](https://postacoin.com).
 A simple and straightforward idea,
-really: you can by high quality postcards with Bitcoin preloaded to give as a gift.
+really: you can buy high quality postcards with Bitcoin preloaded to give as a gift.
 For the crypto-nerds: a paper wallet, really^1.

 I envisioned it as a small side-project: a tiny company that